Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: The Gauss Law Constraint in Electromagnetism

 Note that this criterion has, as it of course should, a crucial interpretative aspect.
 This is because our consideration of constraints as generating redundancies is directly motivated by the requirement of having a {\it deterministic theory with a unique time evolution}.
 This thus corresponds to the second notion of `gauge' in \autocite{struyveGaugeInvariantAccounts2011a}.
 Indeed, if one drops this latter requirement, then the gauge transformations that are generated by constraints are {\it not} in general redundant.
 Alternatively, if one uses a different dynamical principle to define one's set of physical states, one will in general have a different criterion for a gauge transformation being {\it redundant} (see \autocite{henneauxQuantizationGaugeSystems1992}, \autocite[p.~149]{earmanTrackingGaugeOde2003}).\endnote{For an example of a treatment of a gauge theory where one gives up the requirement of determinism, see \autocite[pp.~88-90]{belot1995determinism}.}\\ \\ {\it The constraints give the set of points in the cotangent bundle where the Lagrangian transformation is invertible.} Mathematically speaking, constraints arise because the Legendre transformation is not a diffeomorphism.
 More specifically, constraints relate to the fact the velocities in the Lagrangian formalism cannot be obtained from the canonical momenta in the Hamiltonian formalism.
 In such a case, the canonical momenta are not independent, but satisfy constraint relations.
 We now fill in some of the mathematical details.

-Recall that, in the Lagrangian formalism, we work with positions and velocities,\endnote{In field theories these are field configurations and their time derivatives.} i.e.~pairs $(q^i,\dot q_i)\in TQ$, which take values in the tangent bundle, $TQ$, to the configuration space, with $q^i\in Q,\dot{q}^i\in T_qQ$.
+Recall that, in the Lagrangian formalism, we work with positions and velocities, i.e.~pairs $(q^i,\dot q_i)\in TQ$ (in field theories these are field configurations and their time derivatives), which take values in the tangent bundle, $TQ$, to the configuration space, with $q^i\in Q,\dot{q}^i\in T_qQ$.
 By contrast, in the Hamiltonian formalism, we work with positions and momenta, i.e.~pairs $(q^i,p_i)\in T^*Q$, which take values in the cotangent bundle, $T^*Q$.

 Thus the Legendre transformation is a map, $TQ\to T^*Q$, from the tangent bundle to the cotangent bundle.
 In simple cases, this map is invertible, i.e.~{\it hyperregular}, so that it is in fact a diffeomorphism of the tangent bundle.
 However, in cases where the Lagrangian has e.g.~internal symmetries, this map need not be hyperregular \autocite[p.~186]{marsdenIntroductionMechanicsSymmetry1999}.